 New Scientist magazine decided to run a Dry January experiment and asked 14 staffers to participate.
-After filling out a lifestyle questionnaire and undergoing a medical checkup, ten people quit quaffing for 30 days while four kept to their usual beers after work.
+After filling out a lifestyle questionnaire and undergoing a medical checkup, ten people quit drinking entirely for 30 days while four kept to their usual beers after work.
 Afterward, they repeated the questionnaire and blood work.

-The results surprised even the scientists.
+The results surprised even the scientists themselves.
 In just 30 days, the sober sippers saw their liver fat-a dangerous precursor to liver damage-drop almost 20 percent.
 In addition, their blood glucose levels went down 16 percent, thereby significantly lowering their risk of diabetes and metabolic syndrome.
 This is the first study to show such an immediate drop from going dry, according to James Ferguson, M.D., a liver specialist at Queen Elizabeth Hospital Birmingham in England, in an interview with NPR.

 It's as good for your outside as it is for your inside.
 "People always forget the number of calories in alcohol, so if you take a month off, and you usually consume 20 [drinks], you're going to lose weight and fat.
 It's a massive reduction in calories," Ferguson added.
 And the participants said it also bettered their lives by improving their sleep quality and ability to concentrate at work.
 (And this is just the beginning of the health benefits of giving up alcohol.)

 Kevin Moore, a liver health expert who supervised the experiment, called the results staggering, saying, "What you have is a pretty average group of people who would not consider themselves heavy drinkers, yet stopping drinking for a month altered liver fat, cholesterol, and blood sugar, and helped them lose weight.
 If someone had a health product that did all that in one month, they would be raking it in."